 The preparation of a Medicaid Application process is very, and I mean very time consuming in New Jersey

 Medicaid demands proof of almost every financial transaction going back 5 full calendar years prior to the date of filing the application.
 Accurate records should be gathered and a complete application filed at the same time with the County Board of Social Services to make processing simpler and quicker.
 If records are inaccurate or incomplete or if the application package is disorganized, the state will continue to insist on additional information and the application will be delayed indefinitely.
 Submission of a complete Medicaid Application requires many hours of time.
 It is estimated that a professional assembling such an application spends approximately 35 dedicated and undisturbed hours assembling and organizing the information.
-A person unfamiliar with the process will spend many times that amount of time, often in excess of 100 hours.
+A person unfamiliar with the process will spend many more hours, often in excess of 100 hours.

 The Costs Paid for Filing A Medicaid Application Are A Permissible Spend Down in New Jersey

-DID YOU KNOW THAT THE COST OF PROFESSIONAL ASSISTANCE IN PREPARING AND FILING A MEDICAID APPLICATION IS PERMITTED AS PART OF THE SPEND DOWN PROCESS?
+DID YOU KNOW THAT THE COST OF HIRING PROFESSIONAL ASSISTANCE IN PREPARING AND FILING A MEDICAID APPLICATION IS PERMITTED AS PART OF THE SPEND DOWN PROCESS?
 THE LEGAL FEE PAID TO OUR OFFICE, FOR EXAMPLE, IS CREDITED TOWARD THE APPLICANT’S ELIGIBILITY.
-SINCE A PERSON CAN RETAIN ONLY $2,000/$4,000 IN RESOURCES TO BECOME MEDICAID ELIGIBLE, IT SELDOM MAKES SENSE FOR THE FAMILY TO ASSUME THE RESPONSIBILITY FOR FILING THE APPLICATION.
+SINCE A PERSON CAN KEEP ONLY $2,000/$4,000 IN RESOURCES TO BECOME MEDICAID ELIGIBLE, IT SELDOM MAKES SENSE FOR THE FAMILY TO ASSUME THE RESPONSIBILITY FOR FILING THE APPLICATION.
 THE MONEY WILL ONLY GO TO THE NURSING HOME OR OTHER PARTIES WHO WILL BE PAID BY THE STATE ONCE ELIGIBILITY IS ESTABLISHED.

 Beware of the Big Medicaid Application Companies!